ishtiaqdev/React-Redux-SpaceX-Missions/README.md

 ## Introduction

 This a basic react-redux-rest-api-consumption application for showing json data from API and searching data from redux store locally.
-It also using enzyme for app testing.
+It is also using enzyme for app testing.
 It currently uses SpaceX REST APIs for showing the data.

 ## Steps to run the application